-Chronic Trauma and PTSD
+Chronic Trauma PTSD Treatment

 When something terrible takes place in a person’s life, it is natural to temporarily feel some traumatic emotions.
 There are various forms of trauma, as outlined: